rodmtl/ado-pipelines-local-runner/docs/Phase1-MVP-Specs.md

 - Given warnings from schema or variables
 - When running validate with `--strict`
 - Then warnings are escalated to errors and exit code = 1

+### AC-9: Missing Pipeline File

+- Given a nonexistent pipeline file path
+- When running `azp-local validate --pipeline missing.yml`
+- Then a `PipelineError` with a "Pipeline file not found" message is returned and exit code = 1

 ## 8. TDD Strategy